-- 1. Features that can occur in a class handout - 2.
-BlueJ BankAccount example to project - 3.
-BankAccount example as a Netbeans project to demonstrate javadoc generation - 4.
-Naming conventions / types of variables exercise
+- 1. Features that can occur in a class on Canvas - 2.
+BlueJ SavignsAccount example to project - 3.
+SavingsAccount example as a Netbeans project to demonstrate javadoc generation - 4.
+Javadoc expectations on Canvas - 5.
+Naming conventions / types of variables activity

 I. Objects and Classes in Java